AI & ML interests

 > No FP8 computation but for storage of specific layers, selective recomputation for inexpensive block, activation offloading to CPU

-posted an update 8 months ago
+posted an update about 1 year ago

 view post